askui/askui/docs/versioned_docs/version-v0.10.1/api/03-Element-Descriptions/customelement.md

 Filters for a 'custom element', that is a UI element which is defined by providing an image and other parameters such as degree of rotation.
 It allows filtering for a UI element that is not recognized by our machine learning models by default.
 It can also be used for pixel assertions of elements using classical [template matching](https://en.wikipedia.org/wiki/Template_matching).

+See the tutorial - [Custom Element](../../general/06-Tutorials/custom-element.md) for more detail.

 **Example**
 ```typescript
 await aui